ebi-gene-expression-group/atlas-faqs/atlas-faqs.md

 ### What is Expression Atlas

 Expression Atlas is a resource to query gene and protein expression data across species and biological conditions and to visualise down-stream analysis results to explore co-expression.
-Queries can be either in a **baseline context**, e.g. [find genes expressed in the macaque brain](/gxa/search?organism=macaca%20mulatta&conditionQuery=%5B%7B%22value%22%3A%22brain%22%7D%5D), or in a **differential context**, e.g. [find genes that are up or downregulated in response to auxin in Arabidopsis](/gxa/search?geneQuery=%5B%5D&organism=Arabidopsis%20thaliana&conditionQuery=%5B%7B%22value%22%3A%22auxin%22%7D%5D&ds=%7B%22kingdom%22%3A%5B%22plants%22%5D%7D#differential).
+Queries can be either in a **baseline context**, e.g. <a href="https://www.ebi.ac.uk/gxa/search?organism=macaca%20mulatta&conditionQuery=%5B%7B%22value%22%3A%22brain%22%7D%5D" target="_blank">find genes expressed in the macaque brain</a>, or in a **differential context**, e.g. <a href="https://www.ebi.ac.uk/gxa/search?geneQuery=%5B%5D&organism=Arabidopsis%20thaliana&conditionQuery=%5B%7B%22value%22%3A%22auxin%22%7D%5D&ds=%7B%22kingdom%22%3A%5B%22plants%22%5D%7D#differential" target="_blank">find genes that are up or downregulated in response to auxin in Arabidopsis</a>.
 Expression Atlas contains thousands of selected microarray and RNA-sequencing data that are manually curated and annotated with ontology terms, checked for high quality and re-analysed using standardised methods.

 ### What experiments can be included in Expression Atlas?